eHoward1996/dotfiles/README.md

 * pywal (formerly 'wal')
 * arandr

-If you are on Arch Linux (Hint: You should be) you can run:
+If you are on Arch Linux you can run:
 `pacaur -S i3blocks i3-gaps i3-wm polybar rofi nerd-fonts-complete scrot google-chrome-stable termite pywal arandr`

 That should install most (if not all necessary packages)